GDPR and Your Data 🇪🇺

 Overall Philosophy

 In accordance with GDPR, we store only the minimum data required to support our platform, far less than most email marketing platforms.
-We do not store any IP addresses or location data from people signing up to receive or opening emails sent using our platform.
 We do not use 3rd party cookies, and we use privacy-focused support and analytics tools whenever possible.

 Data Portability & Management